lonkaars/wall-e2/protocol.md

 and the starting byte don't count towards message length.

-opcodes are picked sequentially, but the direction bit (LSB) is reserved to indicate a transfer from robot to client. this means that the opcode for a sensor data request would be `0x12`, but the response opcode would be `0x13`. these opcodes are stored as enum constants inside consts.h for code readability.
+opcodes are picked sequentially, but the direction bit (LSB) is reserved to indicate a transfer from robot to client (`tx`). this means that the opcode for a sensor data request would be `0x12`, but the response opcode would be `0x13`. these opcodes are stored as enum constants inside sercomm.h for code readability.

 |code|name|implemented|directions|full name|